maryskacostantia/maryskakostantia/README.md

 <p>Berikut Gambar Perpustakaan Universitas Muhammadiyah Yogyakarta (UMY)
        <img src="images.jpeg"widht="678"height="452>

-# Video Profil Perpustakaan Universitas Muhammadiyah Yogyakarta (UMY)
+## Video Profil Perpustakaan Universitas Muhammadiyah Yogyakarta (UMY)

-_Please note that some of the links in each chapter do not work when reading the book on Github.
-This is because those links are intended for the print and ebook editions of the book and only work when all the chapters are rendered together.
-Unfortunatelly, Github does not have the ability to render the complete book at once._

-## Where is the PDF?

 **The current edition is not available as a PDF, deliberately**.
 Why?
 Because the publisher (O'Reilly Media) is a for-profit publisher who puts considerable resources behind producing, editing and distributing this book.
 The third edition of "Mastering Bitcoin" is available under a CC-BY-NC-ND license, not a CC-BY-SA license.
 The book will eventually (within a year of publication) be released under a CC-BY-SA license, at which point PDF copies and translations will be allowed (a PDF is a "derivative" product, which is what the "ND-NoDerivatives" part of the license prohibits).